 The 2021 legislative session was largely focused on addressing the catastrophic freeze and failures of the Texas energy supply, a modest expansion to the medical cannabis program, the Texas Compassionate Use Program ("TCUP"), did pass.
 TCUP provides low-THC cannabis to registered patients who have a prescription from their physician.
 This legislation added post-traumatic stress disorder, any form of cancer, and any condition that is part of a medical cannabis research program to the list of conditions which qualify patients for TCUP.
 The legislation also raised the overall THC by weight cap from 0.5% to 1.0%.
-Since the law went into effect on September 1, 2021 through the period ending January 31, 2023, the patient count has risen by more than 450% from approximately 8,200 to just over 45,400 patients and the participating physician count has risen by 67% to just over 680.
+Since the law went into effect on September 1, 2021, the patient count has risen to just over 102,500 patients and the participating physician count has to just over 830.